Shine (Estelle album): Commercial performance

 Shine debuted and peaked at number six on the UK Albums Chart.
 It also opened at number one on the UK R&B Albums chart.
-The album reached Silver status on 11 April 2008 and was eventaully certified Platinum by the British Phonographic Industry (BPI) on 29 August of the same year.
+The album reached Silver status on 11 April 2008 and was eventually certified Gold by the British Phonographic Industry (BPI) on 29 August of the same year.
 In the United States, Shine debuted and peaked at number 38 on the US Billboard 200 chart, selling 14,800 copies in its first week.
 It also reached number six on the Top R&B/Hip Hop Albums chart.